 Grit bins will be provided:

-- where they have been in place for a number of years (historic reasons).
+• where they have been in place for several years (historic reasons).

 Providing that there is confidence that the grit bin will be properly used.